 Why book an All-Inclusive holiday

-Another major bonus to going all-inclusive for families is that many resorts include a full range of children’s activities.
+Another major bonus of going all-inclusive for families is that many resorts include a full range of children’s activities.
 Look for options that include kids’ clubs, babysitting, and entertainment as part of the deal.
 If you’ve ever been tasked with keeping small children entertained day in and day out on holiday, this alone can make the price well worth it!
-Everything’s already planned for you, allowing you to just show up and relax.
+Everything’s already planned for you, allowing you to show up and relax.

 Why book a Self-Catering holiday